phpuech/OT_Analysis/JOSS/paper.md

 molecule to the cytoskeleton.
 Such a link has been proposed to be instrumental in the way T cells can apply or feel forces through the molecule.
 A theoretical model has been built and will be reported in a dedicated article [@manca_membrane:2023].
-Aside, we will demonstrate the application of the software on full data.
+Furthermore, we will demonstrate the application of the software on full data.

 ![Schematics of the experiment.
 A : Sequence of events (a) antibody